 10 x £950 = £9,500 (but as a group of 10 there is one free place)

-The above situation doesn’t occur that often but you can see how the ‘empty bed’ supplement can create costing anomalies.
-In the above case it is cheaper to book 10 people than 9.
+The above situation doesn't occur that often but you can see how the ‘empty bed’ supplement can create costing anomalies.
+As illustrated in Scenario A and B if you are a group of 9 people it is actually cheaper to book as a party of 10 people.

-Not only does the person dropping out of the group lose his or her £200 deposit but the rest of the group loses the group discount (as they are no longer a party of 10) AND they also incur an empty bed supplement for the vacant 10th bed.
+Not only does the person dropping out of the group lose his/her £200 deposit but the rest of the group loses their 10% group discount (as they are no longer a party of 10).
+To add insult to injury the party also incurs an empty bed supplement for the now vacant 10th bed.

-The new total divided between the remaining 9 people = £1,029.17pp which adds nearly £175 to the per person price of the holiday.
+The new total divided between the remaining 9 people = £1,051.39pp which adds £196 to the per person price of the holiday.

 3.Extra Bed Supplement

 This supplement is entirely different to the ‘empty bed’ scenario and any extra bed supplements are actually beneficial to groups even though they are classed as an extra charge.